Lego Star Wars: The Complete Saga

 Non Power Brick Extra Purchases

 Enable locations for purchasing the Extras from the shop that do not require Power Bricks to unlock, and allow those Extras to be shuffled into the item pool.
 Adds 7 locations usually accessible from the start.
 These are: - Purchase Extra Toggle - Purchase Fertilizer - Purchase Disguise - Purchase Daisy Chains - Purchase Chewbacca Carrying C-3PO - Purchase Tow Death Star - Purchase Beep Beep They are all classified as Filler items, except Extra Toggle, which is classified as Useful because of Mouse Droid's high movement speed and a few Extra Toggle characters having abilities (in the future Extra Toggle will be Progression).
-If this option is not enabled, the locations will still exist in the multiworld, but will contain their vanilla items.
+If this option is not enabled, the locations will still exist in the multiworld, but will always contain their vanilla items.

 0